 Learning how to get around in a new area is equal parts exciting and intimidating.
-It can take some time to learn the best major roads to take, where to expect roundabouts, and how to navigate the unconventional road layout in the heart of homes in Detroit.
+It can take some time to learn the best major roads to take, where to expect roundabouts, and how to navigate the unconventional road layout in the heart of Detroit.
 Taking time to study up on the best local tips and tricks can help with the challenge and lead to a more pleasant time out on the roads as you explore the neighborhoods of Detroit.
-Here's what you should know about driving in Detroit before you get in the car.

 Get to Know Your Major Roads